May 24, 2019 / Educational

 Beaded Jewelry

 Hand beaded jewelry can be some of the simplest or most intricate jewelry designs depending on which beads are used.
 Makers can use beads on a single strand of stringing material to create bracelets and necklaces.
 Some of these beads may include letters or numbers for personalization, fun shaped beads to show off interests, or a large statement bead with smaller ones framing it.
-However, with quite a bit of practice and some very tiny beads, makers can create larger and more intricate designs (pick up any issue of Beadwork magazine to see examples).
+However, with quite a bit of practice and some very tiny beads, makers can create larger and more intricate designs.

-The fun part about beads is that they can be incorporated into most types of jewelry as accent pieces.
+The fun part about beading supplies is that they can be incorporated into most types of jewelry as accent pieces.
 A beaded necklace is a fun alternative to simple chain for hanging your centerpiece creation.
 Beads are also available in a variety of materials.
-Halstead offers a wide selection of sterling silver, gold-filled and rose gold-filled beads.
+Halstead offers a wide selection of sterling silver beads and gold-filled beads.
 But makers can also find copper beads, gemstone beads, crystal beads, beads made from clay or wood or other natural materials.
 Glass beads are one of the most intricate and delicate handmade beads.
 Lampwork artists use glass rods to create colorful and patterned beads.
 They may also etch a design into the glass after forming it into a bead.

 This is one of the most popular types of handmade jewelry today.
 Hand stamping allows a maker to easily create personalized custom jewelry for customers.
 It only requires simple tools and techniques, so it's an easy craft to begin.
 Designs are created by hammering a metal stamp impression onto metal with a heavy hammer.
 Most of these tools are readily available to hobbyists and professionals alike.